nsrau/azure-docs.it-it/articles/vs-azure-tools-storage-explorer-relnotes.md

     ./StorageExplorer.exe --disable-gpu
     ```

-* Per l'esecuzione di Storage Explorer in Linux è necessario installare prima alcune dipendenze.
-Per ulteriori informazioni, consultare la [Guida alla risoluzione dei problemi](https://docs.microsoft.com/azure/storage/common/storage-explorer-troubleshooting?tabs=1804#linux-dependencies) Storage Explorer.
+* Running Storage Explorer on Linux requires certain dependencies to be installed first.
+Check the Storage Explorer [troubleshooting guide](https://docs.microsoft.com/azure/storage/common/storage-explorer-troubleshooting?tabs=1804#linux-dependencies) for more information.

-## <a name="version-181"></a>Versione 1.8.1
+## <a name="version-181"></a>Version 1.8.1
 5/13/2019

 ### <a name="hotfixes"></a>Hotfix
-* In alcuni casi, se si fa clic su "carica altro" a livello di risorsa, non verrà restituita la pagina successiva di risorse.
+* In some cases, clicking "Load more" at the resource level would not return the next page of resources.
 Questo problema è stato risolto. [#1359](https://www.github.com/Microsoft/AzureStorageExplorer/issues/1359)
-* In Windows, i download di AzCopy hanno esito negativo se è stato scaricato un singolo file o una cartella e il nome del file o della cartella ha un carattere non valido per un percorso di Windows.
+* On Windows, AzCopy downloads would fail if a single file or folder was being downloaded and the name of the file or folder had a character which was invalid for a Windows path.
 Questo problema è stato risolto. [#1350](https://www.github.com/Microsoft/AzureStorageExplorer/issues/1350)
-* In casi estremamente rari, durante l'esecuzione di una ridenominazione di una condivisione file o di una ridenominazione in una condivisione file, se le copie per la ridenominazione non sono riuscite o se l'esplorazione dell'archiviazione non è riuscita a confermare la riuscita delle copie con Azure, è possibile che Storage Explorer elimini o RIGINALI i file prima del completamento della copia.
+* In extremely rare cases, while performing a rename of a File Share or a rename in a File Share, if the copies for the rename failed, or if Storage Explore was unable to confirm the success of the copies with Azure, there was the potential for Storage Explorer to delete the original files before the copy had finished.
 Questo problema è stato risolto.

-### <a name="new"></a>Nuovo
+### <a name="new"></a>Novità

-* La versione AzCopy integrata è stata aggiornata alla versione 10.1.0.
+* The integrated AzCopy version has been updated to version 10.1.0.
-* È ora possibile usare Ctrl/Cmd + R per aggiornare l'editor attualmente attivo. [#1097](https://www.github.com/Microsoft/AzureStorageExplorer/issues/1097)
+* Ctrl/Cmd+R can now be used to refresh the currently focused editor. [#1097](https://www.github.com/Microsoft/AzureStorageExplorer/issues/1097)
-* La versione dell'API di archiviazione Azure Stack è stata modificata in 2017-04-17.
+* The Azure Stack Storage API version has been changed to 2017-04-17.
-* La finestra di dialogo Gestisci accesso per ADLS Gen2 ora manterrà la maschera sincronizzata in modo analogo ad altri strumenti di autorizzazioni POSIX.
-Verrà inoltre visualizzato un avviso se viene apportata una modifica che determina il superamento dei limiti della maschera da parte di un utente o di un gruppo. [#1253](https://www.github.com/Microsoft/AzureStorageExplorer/issues/1253)
+* The Manage Access Dialog for ADLS Gen2 will now keep the Mask in sync in a way similar to other POSIX permissions tools.
+The UI will also warn you if a change is made that causes the permissions of a user or group to exceed the bounds of the Mask. [#1253](https://www.github.com/Microsoft/AzureStorageExplorer/issues/1253)
-* Per i caricamenti AzCopy, il flag per calcolare e impostare l'hash MD5 è ora abilitato. [#1223](https://www.github.com/Microsoft/AzureStorageExplorer/issues/1223)
+* For AzCopy uploads, the flag to calculate and set the MD5 hash is now enabled. [#1223](https://www.github.com/Microsoft/AzureStorageExplorer/issues/1223)

 ### <a name="preview-features"></a>Anteprima funzionalità

-* L'accesso al flusso del codice del dispositivo è ora disponibile per l'anteprima.
-Per abilitarla, passare a "anteprima" → "usare l'accesso al flusso del codice del dispositivo".
-Si consiglia agli utenti che hanno riscontrato problemi con le finestre di accesso vuote di provare questa funzionalità, perché potrebbe rivelarsi un tipo di accesso più affidabile.
+* Device code flow sign in is now available to preview.
+To enable it, go to "Preview" → "Use Device Code Flow Sign-in".
+We encourage any users who have had issues with blank sign-in windows to try this feature, as it may prove to be a more reliable form of sign-in.
-* Storage Explorer integrato con AzCopy è attualmente disponibile per l'anteprima.
-Per abilitarlo, passare a "Preview" → "usare AzCopy per il caricamento e il download di BLOB migliorati".
-I trasferimenti di BLOB completati con AzCopy dovrebbero essere più veloci e più efficienti.
+* Storage Explorer integrated with AzCopy is currently available to preview.
+To enable it, go to "Preview" → "Use AzCopy for Improved Blob Upload and Download".
+Blob transfers completed with AzCopy should be faster and more performant.

 ### <a name="fixes"></a>Correzioni

-* La finestra di dialogo criteri di accesso non configurerà più una data di scadenza per i criteri di accesso alle archiviazione che non hanno una scadenza. [#764](https://www.github.com/Microsoft/AzureStorageExplorer/issues/764)
+* The Access Policies dialog will no longer set an expiry date on Storage Access Policies that do not have an expiry. [#764](https://www.github.com/Microsoft/AzureStorageExplorer/issues/764)
-* Sono state apportate alcune modifiche alla finestra di dialogo Genera SAS per assicurarsi che i criteri di accesso archiviati vengano usati correttamente quando si genera una firma di accesso condiviso. [#1269](https://www.github.com/Microsoft/AzureStorageExplorer/issues/1269)
+* Some changes have been made to the Generate SAS dialog to make sure Stored Access Policies are used correctly when generating a SAS. [#1269](https://www.github.com/Microsoft/AzureStorageExplorer/issues/1269)
-* Quando si tenta di caricare un file allineato a un byte non 512 in un BLOB di pagine, Storage Explorer esporrà ora un errore più rilevante. [#1050](https://www.github.com/Microsoft/AzureStorageExplorer/issues/1050)
+* When attempting to upload a non-512 byte aligned file to a page Blob, Storage Explorer will now expose a more relevant error. [#1050](https://www.github.com/Microsoft/AzureStorageExplorer/issues/1050)
-* La copia di un contenitore BLOB che utilizzava un nome visualizzato avrebbe avuto esito negativo.
-A questo punto, viene usato il nome effettivo del contenitore BLOB. [#1166](https://www.github.com/Microsoft/AzureStorageExplorer/issues/1166)
+* Copying a Blob container which utilized a display name would fail.
+Now, the actual name of the Blob container is used. [#1166](https://www.github.com/Microsoft/AzureStorageExplorer/issues/1166)
-* Il tentativo di eseguire determinate azioni su una cartella ADLS Gen2 con caratteri Unicode nel nome potrebbe non riuscire.
-Tutte le azioni dovrebbero ora funzionare. [#980](https://www.github.com/Microsoft/AzureStorageExplorer/issues/980)
+* Attempting to perform certain actions on an ADLS Gen2 folder which had unicode characters in its name would fail.
+All actions should now work. [#980](https://www.github.com/Microsoft/AzureStorageExplorer/issues/980)

 ### <a name="known-issues"></a>Problemi noti

-* Quando si esegue un download di BLOB non AzCopy, l'MD5 per i file di grandi dimensioni non viene verificato.
-Ciò è dovuto a un bug in Storage SDK. [#1212](https://www.github.com/Microsoft/AzureStorageExplorer/issues/1212)
+* When performing a non-AzCopy Blob download, the MD5 for large files is not being verified.
+This is due to a bug in the Storage SDK. [#1212](https://www.github.com/Microsoft/AzureStorageExplorer/issues/1212)
-* Quando si usa il controllo degli accessi in base al ruolo, Storage Explorer richiede alcune autorizzazioni del livello di gestione per accedere alle risorse di archiviazione Per ulteriori informazioni, vedere la [Guida alla risoluzione dei problemi](https://docs.microsoft.com/azure/storage/common/storage-explorer-troubleshooting) .
+* When using RBAC, Storage Explorer requires some management layer permissions in order to access your storage resources.
+See the [troubleshooting guide](https://docs.microsoft.com/azure/storage/common/storage-explorer-troubleshooting) for more info.
-* Il tentativo di accedere ai BLOB di ADLS Gen2 quando si è protetti da un proxy potrebbe non riuscire.
+* Attempting to access ADLS Gen2 Blobs when behind a proxy may fail.
 * Lo scollegamento da una risorsa collegata tramite URI SAS, ad esempio un contenitore BLOB, può causare un errore che impedisce ad altri allegati di essere visualizzati correttamente.
 Per risolvere questo problema, aggiornare semplicemente il nodo del gruppo.
 Per altre informazioni, vedere il numero 537.
 * Se si usa Visual Studio per Mac e non è mai stata creata una configurazione personalizzata di AAD, potrebbe non essere possibile effettuare l'accesso.
 Per risolvere il problema, eliminare il contenuto di ~/.IdentityService/AadConfigurations.
 Se con tale operazione non si viene sbloccati, aggiungere un commento su questo problema.
 * Azurite non ha ancora implementato completamente tutte le API di archiviazione.
 Per questo motivo, potrebbe esserci errori imprevisti o un comportamento imprevisto quando si usa Azurite per l'archivio di sviluppo.